karam94/git-football-transfers/8 - Rebasing and merge conflicts/README.md

 To abort and get back to the state before "git rebase", run "git rebase --abort".
 ```

-Whilst on the Alice branch, execute `git rebase master`.
-This will open up your favourite text editor and replay the Hazard commit.
+Once fixed, do a `git add .` to mark the merge conflict as resolved and then do `git rebase --continue` and continue the rebase by replaying the next commit, which is the Messi commit.

 ```text
 Aguero